juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 		- Intension: Complete definition of a concept.
 Determines whether or not the object is of a concept.
 			- Classification of objects is essentially checking the applicability of specific concepts to each object.
 		- Extension: Set of all objects inside the concept.
-	- Choosing the common features (Dimension 1) effectively remove the unimportant details (Dimenison 2), hence the success of abstraction.
+	- Choosing the common features (Dimension 1) effectively remove the unimportant details (Dimension 2), hence the success of abstraction.
 - Responsibility-driven: Abstraction by decoupling What and How (vs. Data-driven)
 	- Datatype
 		- Computer memory is typeless; every data is represented as a bit string.